cilium/cilium/Documentation/contributing.rst

-Runs the Kubernetes e2e tests against all Kubernetes versions that are not currently not tested as part of each pull-request, but which Cilium still supports, as well as the the most-recently-released versions of Kubernetes that are not yet declared stable by Kubernetes upstream:
+Runs the Kubernetes e2e tests against all Kubernetes versions that are not currently not tested as part of each pull-request, but which Cilium still supports, as well as the the most-recently-released versions of Kubernetes that that might not be declared stable by Kubernetes upstream:

-First stage (stable versions which Cilium still supports):
+First stage.

-    - 1.8
+    - 1.10
     - 1.11

 Second stage (other versions)

+    - 1.12
-    - 1.9
+    - 1.13

+Third stage

-    - 1.10
+    - 1.14
+    - beta versions (1.16-beta once it's out)

 Ginkgo-CI-Tests-Pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^